-Since 2010, with a view to encouraging original high-quality research and to lending new dynamics to the FIFA/CIES International University Network, CIES has awarded an annual Prize for the best group project presented in the framework of the FIFA/CIES Executive Programme in Sports Management.
+Since 2010, with a view to encouraging original high-quality research and to lending new dynamics to the FIFA/CIES International University Network, CIES has awarded an annual Prize for the best group project presented in the framework of the FIFA/CIES International Programme in Sports Management.

 The objective of the Prize is to promote innovative work, to disseminate it within the network and to develop interaction/exchange between Network students and FIFA Master students.

 The Prize, which may be modified by CIES each year, consists of a visit to CIES headquarters (Neuchâtel) and to FIFA headquarters (Home of FIFA, Zurich) for all the members of the winning group.
 In the framework of these visits, the prize winners will be invited to present their work in English to the FIFA Master students.

 The selection process consists of two steps :

 Each partner university, with the CIES local coordinator and CIES, preselects the best group project for the academic year taken into account.

 An international Jury, consisting of FIFA representatives, representatives of the academic world and sport professionals, examines all the group projects preselected by the partner universities and chooses the winning project based on the following criteria :